DaveShepperd/vmsbackup/README.md

 **Versin 3.11 - April 2024 (DMS)**
   * Fixed MSYS2 and MinGW builds.
 Needed the O_BINARY flag.

+**Versin 3.12 - May 2024 (DMS)**
+	* Re-worked the method of exporting binary as a result of errors in VAR/VFC record structures.

 **Some original author details**
 ```
 Computer Centre